akimble/RandomImageBot/RandomImageBot/README.md

 # RandomImageBot
-A Discord bot that uses the Discord4J unofficial API to listen for commands (in the form of messages /test, /image, etc.) and sends feedback.
-This can be in the form of sending a message back, uploading images, or uploading files.
-This bot will mainly focus on uploading one random image (although it can upload any file) from an earlier specified directory when given the /pic [KEYWORD] command in the channel.
+A Discord bot coded in Java that uses the Discord4J unofficial API to listen for commands (in the form of messages /test, /random, etc.) and sends feedback.
+The feedback ranges from sending a message back, uploading images, or uploading files.
+Bot admins can be added using the bot's token with /admin [TOKEN] to have access to various commands (/sleep and /addFolder).
+Using /addFolder [KEYWORD] [PATH] a bot admin can add a keyword and folder that the bot will randomly upload images from when given the /pic [KEYWORD] command in the channel.

 ### Commands: